Whiteknight/ParserObjects/docs/v5/parsers_core.md

 var parser = Replaceable(Fail<TOutput>());
 ```

 It is extremely helpful to name your replaceable parsers so you can quickly find and replace values by name.

+See the section on Finding and Replacement in the [Parsers Usage Page](parser_usage.md) for more details.